darren-martz/resp/index.md

 The government tracks every contribution and grant amount added on an individual basis regardless of the account type.
 Investment growth in a family account is fully available to every beneficiary without restriction.
 Contributions and grant amounts associated with one beneficiary cannot be used by another beneficiary, while growth amounts can.
-This matters when it is time to withdraw funds. \
+This matters when it is time to withdraw funds.

 You can transfer RESP amounts to other RESP accounts in full or partial as much as you like, but only if the beneficiary is on both the sending and recieving accounts.
 The tracking of contribution and grant values cannot be bypassed, and all restrictions associated follow no matter how much you move the funds around.

+You cannot transfer RESP funds from a single subscriber account to a joint subscriber account or to an account of a different subscriber.
+Changing who the subscriber is, is not allowed every for any of it.
+Ever.

+## Contributing Funds

+Each beneficiary has a maximum of $50,000 total contribution they are allowed across all of their RESP accounts.
+That is a hard limit per kid.
+Contributions made are matched by the government as a grant of 20% of what you contribute to a maximum of $500.
+For example, if you contribute $500, the grant for that year is $100.
+If you contribute $2,500, the grant for that year is $500.
+If you contribute $5,000, the grant for that year is $500.

 ## Withdrawing Funds for Education